-The demonstration was in response to Finance Committee chair Ng Leung-sing forcing a vote on the HK$340 million funding plan for the proposal, which would entail the repossession of agricultural land for residential and town development, and the eviction of farmers from their properties.
-The vote took place whilst pan-democrats were out of their seats.
+The demonstration was in response to Finance Committee chair Ng Leung-sing’s attempts to end a filibuster by the pro-democracy camp over the proposal, which would entail the repossession of agricultural land for residential and town development, and the eviction of farmers from their properties.

 Last February, the court heard that demonstrators had broken apart security barriers and used bamboo sticks to force open glass doors at the Legislative Council Complex on June 13, 2014.
 Convicted of unlawful assembly, the protesters were each sentenced to serve between 80 and 150 hours of community service.